 print(w^(-4) == u1^4) # True

-→ github.com/drmlgentry/hyperbolic-flavor-scan
+→ github.com/drmlgentry/hyperbolic-flavor-geometry

 → PyPI: latticefit